QuickCorp/QCObjects/README-es.md

 # QCObjects
 ------------------------------------
 Bienvenido a [QCObjects](https://qcobjects.dev).
-An Open-source framework that empowers full-stack developers to make micro-services and micro-frontends into an N-Tier architecture.
+Un framework Open Source que empodera a los full-stack developers para hacer micro-servicios y micro-frontends dentro de una arquitectura N-Tier.

 With QCObjects devlopers are also able to code front-end and back-end together using a common syntax in pure JavaScript.
 It is cross-browser, cross-platform and cross-frame.